Neoclassicism: Louis XVI style (1760–1789)

-Directoire style (1789-1804)
+Directoire style (1789–1804)

-Empire style (1804-1815)
+Empire style (1804–1815)

-It representative for the new French society that has exited from the revolution which set the tone in all life fields, including art.
-The Jacquard machine is invented during this period (which revolutionises the entire sewing system, manual until then).
-One of the dominant colours is red, decorated with gilt bronze.
-Bright colours are also used, including white, cream, violet, brown, bleu, dark red, with little ornaments of gilt bronze.
-Interior architecture includes wood panels decorated with gilt reliefs (on a white background or a coloured one).
-Motifs are placed geometrically.
-The walls are covered in stuccos, wallpaper pr fabrics.
-Fireplace mantels are made of white marble, having caryatids at their corners, or other elements: obelisks, sphinxes, winged lions, and so on.
+Neoclassicism was representative for the new French society that exited the revolution, setting the tone in all life fields, including art.
+The Jacquard machine was invented during this period (which revolutionised the entire sewing system, manual until then).
+One of the dominant colours was red, decorated with gilt bronze.
+Bright colours were also used, including white, cream, violet, brown, blue, dark red, with little ornaments of gilt bronze.
+Interior architecture included wood panels decorated with gilt reliefs (on a white background or a coloured one).
+Motifs were placed geometrically.
+The walls were covered in stuccos, wallpaper fabrics.
+Fireplace mantels were made of white marble, having caryatids at their corners, or other elements: obelisks, sphinxes, winged lions, and so on.
 Bronze objects were placed on their tops, including mantel clocks.
-The doors consist of simple rectangular panels, decorated with a Pompeian-inspired central figure.
-Empire fabrics are damasks with a bleu or brown background, satins with a green, pink or purple background, velvets of the same colors, brooches broached with gold or silver, and cotton fabrics.
-All of these were used in interiors for curtains, for covering certain furniture, for cushions or upholstery (leather is also used for upholstery).
+The doors consisted of simple rectangular panels, decorated with a Pompeian-inspired central figure.
+Empire fabrics are damasks with a blue or brown background, satins with a green, pink or purple background, velvets of the same colors, brooches broached with gold or silver, and cotton fabrics.
+All of these were used in interiors for curtains, for covering certain furniture, for cushions or upholstery (leather was also used for upholstery).

 All Empire ornament is governed by a rigorous spirit of symmetry reminiscent of the Louis XIV style.
-Generally, the motifs on a piece's right and left sides correspond to one another in every detail; when they don't, the individual motifs themselves are entirely symmetrical in composition: antique heads with identical tresses falling onto each shoulder, frontal figures of Victory with symmetrically arrayed tunics, identical rosettes or swans flanking a lock plate, etc. Like Louis XIV, Napoleon had a set of emblems unmistakably associated with his rule, most notably the eagle, the bee, stars, and the initials I (for Imperator) and N (for Napoleon), which were usually inscribed within an imperial laurel crown.
+Generally, the motifs on a piece's right and left sides correspond to one another in every detail; when they do not, the individual motifs themselves are entirely symmetrical in composition: antique heads with identical tresses falling onto each shoulder, frontal figures of Victory with symmetrically arrayed tunics, identical rosettes or swans flanking a lock plate, etc. Like Louis XIV, Napoleon had a set of emblems unmistakably associated with his rule, most notably the eagle, the bee, stars, and the initials I (for Imperator) and N (for Napoleon), which were usually inscribed within an imperial laurel crown.
 Motifs used include: figures of Victory bearing palm branches, Greek dancers, nude and draped women, figures of antique chariots, winged putti, mascarons of Apollo, Hermes and the Gorgon, swans, lions, the heads of oxen, horses and wild beasts, butterflies, claws, winged chimeras, sphinxes, bucrania, sea horses, oak wreaths knotted by thin trailing ribbons, climbing grape vines, poppy rinceaux, rosettes, palm branches, and laurel.
 There's a lot of Greco-Roman ones: stiff and flat acanthus leaves, palmettes, cornucopias, beads, amphoras, tripods, imbricated disks, caduceuses of Mercury, vases, helmets, burning torches, winged trumpet players, and ancient musical instruments (tubas, rattles and especially lyres).
 Despite their antique derivation, the fluting and triglyphs so prevalent under Louis XVI are abandoned.
 Egyptian Revival motifs are especially common at the beginning of the period: scarabs, lotus capitals, winged disks, obelisks, pyramids, figures wearing nemeses, caryatids en gaine supported by bare feet and with women Egyptian headdresses.